RyanSandford/Intersection-Multiplicity/README.md

 __Multiplicity_Single.mw__ can be used with the above implementation of Fulton's Algorithm to extend to the case where one of the input polynomials is zero.
-In this case the intersection multiplicity is defined to be m+1 where the m is such that the mth partial derivative is the smallest order which evaluates to a non-zero number on p=(a,b)
+In this case the intersection multiplicity is defined to be m+1 where the m is such that the mth partial derivative is the smallest order which evaluates to a non-zero number on p=(a,b).

 __Multiplicity_Single.mw__ can also work on polynomials in K[x] by pasing [x, 0] into the arguement vars.
 Similarly it will work for univariate polynomials in K[y] by passing [0, y] into the arguement vars.
-Lastly to ensure compatiability with the above implementation of Fulton's Algorithm the input polynomial f must still be defined on both x and y, hence f: (x,y) -> K
+Lastly to ensure compatiability with the above implementation of Fulton's Algorithm the input polynomial f must still be defined on both x and y, hence f: (x,y) -> K.